 Simple file verification (SFV) is a file format for storing CRC32 checksums of files in order to verify the integrity of files.
-SFV can be used to detect random corruptions in a file, but cannot be used for checking authenticity in any meaningful way.
+SFV can be used to detect random corruptions in a file, but cannot be used for checking the authenticity in any meaningful way.
 Typically, the .sfv extension is used on SFV files.
-SFV Check is used to check the files user uploaded.
-If you enable this option, when a client upload an SFV file, the server will start to check the files listed in the SFV file and send the result to client.
-Client can create SFV files by QuickSFV.
+SFV Check is used to check the files the user uploaded.
+If you enable this option, when a client uploads an SFV file, the server will start to check the files listed in the SFV file and send the result to the client.
+The client can create SFV files by QuickSFV.

 Add SFV Directory

 The server only checks SFV files in the SFV Directory.
 So if you want to enable SFV Check, you need to add SFV directory first.

 Edit the selected directory.

 Delete the selected directory.